 So here we have two very different eating regimens, both with followers who are finding success.

 How is this possible?
 Take a step back for a minute and look at the similarities between these two eating styles.

 - They both include tons of raw and cooked vegetables as well as healthy fats like nuts, seeds, and olive oil.

 - They both focus on whole foods, with emphasis on organic when possible.

 - They both strictly limit processed foods and sugars.
 The health-minded paleos eat organic and/or pasture raised beef, chicken and eggs, not McDonald’s burgers minus the bun.
 The health-minded vegetarians are eating baked or sweet potatoes, not French fries and potato chips.
 Get the picture?

 With that in mind, here are some action steps you can start putting into practice right away.

 - Ditch the diet foods.
 Forget all the low-cal, low fat, artificially sweetened foods and opt for the real thing (see bullet #3)!

 - Get the sugar out.
 Excess added sugar promotes weight gain, depresses the immune system, throws off your hormonal balance, ignites food cravings, and promotes heart disease and inflammation, among many other things.
-If you struggle with cravings and feel sugar is an issue for you, you’ll want to check out our Kiss Your Sugar Cravings Goodbye home program and toolkit guide.

 - Go for WHOLE.
 Limit processed foods as much as possible.
 This means packaged cookies, frozen dinners, 100 calorie snack packs, bagels, and sugary yogurts.
 Aim to build your meals and snacks around fresh fruits and veggies, beans and legumes, lean organic animal protein, and healthy fats like almond butter, coconut oil, and avocados.